skaz05/devops-bash-git/lesson-plan.md

 ## General information

-**Duration**: 3 hours (max 1 hour theory)
+**Duration**: 3 hours

-**Primary teacher**: <>
+**Primary teacher**: Mircea

-**Secondary teacher**: <>
+**Secondary teacher**: Adrian, Maria

 ## Goal
-At the end of the lesson the student should
+At the end of the lesson the student should:
-- be able to do basic file processing (grep, tail etc.)
-- be able to do process management
-- know how to use a pipe for output redirection
-- write a simple bash script based on previosly learned commands
+- be able to write simple bash scripts
-- know what Git it and understand the importance of version management
+- know what Git is, how to use it and understand the importance of version management
-- know how to clone a repository
-- know how to create a branch in a repository
-- know how to pull latest changes from a repository
-- know how to push changes on a branch
-- understand why git is useful in project management

 ## Resources required/used
-Example:
-- Azure virtual machines;
-- Repos;
+- Red Hat Linux
-- Local machine; etc

 ## Prerequisites
-- what do the students need to have installed before the lesson
-- what do the students need to know before the lesson
+- git (```sudo yum install git```)

 ## Agenda
-Example:
+- 15 min: intro
+- 20 min: vars
+- 35 min: operators and decision-making
+- 25 min: loops
+- 25 min: io redirects
+- 15 min: functions
-- 0-5 min: introduction;
+- 15 min: command chaining and crontab
-- 5-25 min: slides; etc.
+- 30 min: git

 ## Feedback from students
 (generic survey will be setup)